Our dedicated staff and board are committed to serving San Francisco's foster youth, ensuring that every child has a voice that's heard.

 Amy DiBenedetto, Controller and Operations Director

-Amy comes to her role at SFCASA with over 10 years of experience in nonprofit management, with an emphasis on development and finance.
-She completed her undergraduate degree from Swarthmore College and also holds a Master's Degree from Stanford in education, specializing in policy, organization, and leadership studies.
+Amy came to her role at SFCASA in 2013 with over 10 years of experience in nonprofit management, with an emphasis on development and finance.
+She completed her undergraduate degree at Swarthmore College and holds a Master's Degree from Stanford in education, specializing in policy, organization, and leadership studies.
 Amy's past experiences include working as a Development Officer for a nonprofit think-tank in Washington, D.C., acting as Assistant Director of Advising at the Stanford Graduate School of Business, and serving as the Director of Finance and Administration at the San Francisco Education Fund.
-Also an accomplished mixologist, Amy lives with her partner, daughters, and crazy Australian Shepherd in the Castro.
+Also an accomplished mixologist, Amy lives with her partner, children, and crazy Australian Shepherd in the Castro.

 Erika Dirkse, Program Director